30th April, 2018

 If you don't work safely today, you might not get to go home tonight.

-Your life is worth the extra time or resources you need to work safely.
+Your life (and health) is worth the extra time or resources you need to work safely.

-Health and safety rules are not there to be broken, and neither is your neck.
+Health and safety rules are not there to get broken - neither are you.
+Broken rules can mean broken bones.

 Take a moment to think about safety, and keep safety at the front of your mind.